 - Don’t miss out on seeing incredible Conch Bar Caves or the Indian Cave.

-- Take the Crossing Place Trail hike, a historical trail that used to connect the communities in Middle and North Caicos.
+- Take the Crossing Place Trail hike, a historical trail that is used to connect the communities in Middle and North Caicos.

 - Visit some of the astonishing blue holes like the Cottage Pond in North Caicos and the Middle Caicos Ocean Hole.